syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-add-child-node-in-parent-node-using-parent-key-column.md

 documentation: ug
 ---

-# How to add the childnode in parent node using the parent key column
+# How to add the child node in parent node using the parent key column

 This can be done by below code as shown below,